rat/youtube-stream-download/README.md

-# youtube-stream-download
+# Youtube Stream Download

-Monitors a YouTube channel ID and downloads a live broadcast started on that channel
+> Monitors a YouTube channel ID and downloads a live broadcast started on that channel